somiibo/module-package-examples/README.md

 }
 ```

-## Publishing Your Package
+## Publishing Your Package for Free
 1. Commit/upload your package as a [repository](https://help.github.com/en/github/getting-started-with-github/create-a-repo) on GitHub.
-2. Open the repository settings by selecting the gear icon on the right.
+2. Open the repository settings by selecting the **gear** icon on the right.
 3. Scroll down until you see the **GitHub Pages** section.
-Change the first dropdown to **master branch**.
+Change the first dropdown to **master branch** to enable hosting.

 Great!
 Now your module package is hosted for free on GitHub pages!